tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.113" %}>

-<mark>In 1937 a young lawyer named Rudolf Klare wrote a book, *Homosexualitat und Strafrecht*,</mark> <mark>to provide the ideological underpinnings for the war on homosexuals.
+<mark>In 1937 a young lawyer named Rudolf Klare wrote a book, *Homosexualität und Strafrecht*,</mark> <mark>to provide the ideological underpinnings for the war on homosexuals.
 With Klare’s book, SS officers in charge of indoctrination could explain to the often ignorant members of the folk community how their natural, healthy instincts would be affected by sexual vagrants.</mark>

 </from>
 </compare>